hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 There should be 6 files output to the results directory for each of the 4 samples, so a total of 24 files:

 * `_peaks.narrowPeak`: BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue
 * `_peaks.xls`: a tabular file which contains information about called peaks.
-Additional information includes pileup and fold enrichment
+Additional information includes pileup and fold enrichment (the ratio between the ChIP-seq tag count and λlocal)
-* `_summits.bed`: peak summits locations for every peak.
-To find the motifs at the binding sites, this file is recommended
+* `_summits.bed`: The location in the peak with the highest fragment pileup.
+These are the predicted precise binding location and recommended to use for motif finding.
 * `_model.R`: an R script which you can use to produce a PDF image about the model based on your data and cross-correlation plot
 * `_control_lambda.bdg`: bedGraph format for input sample
 * `_treat_pileup.bdg`: bedGraph format for treatment sample

 Let's first obtain a summary of how many peaks were called in each sample.
 We can do this by counting the lines in the `.narrowPeak` files: